Preparing for your Maternity Session

 Preparing for your Indoor Milestone Session

 When should I book my Milestone Session?
 For babies under one year, the best time to book a milestone session is either when they are sitting up unassisted or standing with assistance.
 Generally, this is around 6-7 months or 9-10 months.
 We will happily do sessions for babies under six months old and we will get great photos, but you will get the most variety if your baby is sitting up on his or her own.
 If we are doing a toddler Milestone Session (birthday) feel free to bring any outfit that you’d like for the session.
 Please keep in mind we do not do custom birthday sets for Milestone Birthdays so if you would like balloons or a specific theme (if I have already have props for your theme, you’re welcomed to them!), you will need to supply those items on your own- otherwise, I will supply anything you need for the session.
 Several weeks before your session, you will receive a questionnaire that will allow you to tell us your preferences for the session.

 What should my child wear?
 I have outfits available for girls sizes three months through seven years and boys up to one year.
 You are welcomed to any of my outfits but I also recommend bringing 2-3 outfits of your own just in case.
 We may not get through all of the outfits, but if we are able to during the session timeframe, we absolutely will!
 For suggestions regarding family member’s clothing, please refer to our family session prep guide.
 If your baby is under one year, we can also do a naked set which is always super cute!
-Feel free to send me your outfit suggestions in advanced so that I can select backdrops based on your outfit choices.
+Feel free to send me your outfit suggestions in advance so that I can select backdrops based on your outfit choices.